lfgberg/lfgberg.org/content/posts/development/hugo.md

 ![Custom Domain](development/hugo/custom-domain.png)

-YIPPEE!
-You've done it.
-Every time you push to the main branch of your GitHub repository, Cloudflare Pages will automatically build and deploy your site on your domain!
+YIPPEE, all changes to the main branch of your GitHub repo will now be deployed to the configured domain.

+### Preview Deployments

+Preview deployments allow you to have secondary deployments of your CF Pages App.
+This allows you to configure specific branches of your GitHub repo to be deployed on a different url than your production branch ex. `[Commit Hash].[Projecct Name].pages.dev`.

+## Workflow